-Following a series of community forums hosted by CSHQA (then NTD), the decision was reached to call for a bond election that would provide funding to modernize the campus.
+Following a series of community forums, the decision was reached to call for a bond election that would provide funding to modernize the campus.
 A key component of the bond election was gaining community support for the acquisition and redevelopment of 80 residential properties adjacent to the campus.

 The $15.8 million in upgrades and expansion included a campus re-organization, a new Technology and Industrial (TI) building, and extensive sports facilities including playfields, locker rooms and competition swimming facilities.
 New facilities total 63,000 sf.

 Site remodeling and additions included pedestrian and vehicular circular separation, additional parking, a new “home side” 3,000-person football grandstand, new team sport locker rooms in the athletic field area, 8 tennis courts, and two practice baseball/softball fields.